 I have also created a video presentation of this article.
-To listen to and watch the presentation, please click on this link: Neuroplasticity, Small Successes and Learning / Relearning Skill Sets Video Presentation
+To listen to and watch the presentation, please click on this link: Neuroplasticity, Small Successes and Learning / Relearning Skills and Skill Sets Video Presentation

 Hello and welcome back to Second Chance to Live my friend.
 I am happy to have you around my table.
 Thank you.
 Following a brain injury, we may find that skills that came naturally to us, now are difficult to achieve.
 In the process, we may find ourselves both frustrated and discouraged.
 We may find ourselves wanting to give up.
 But there is good news.
 By staying committed to the process we can learn to compensate and build confidence.